-- a.
-Advise the subject that the order is effective upon service. - b.
-Request that any firearms, dangerous weapons, and any concealed pistol license be immediately surrendered.
+- (a) Advise the subject that the order is effective upon service. - (b) Request that any firearms, dangerous weapons, and any concealed pistol license be immediately surrendered.
 Officers shall take possession of any firearms discovered in plain view, lawful search, or consent from the subject. - 1.
-If the subject indicates by word or action an intent to not comply with a request to surrender firearms, dangerous weapons, or a concealed pistol license, consideration should be given to obtaining a search warrant for seizure. - c.
-Issue a receipt for any surrendered items. - 1.
-The officer should ensure the original receipt is forwarded to the Special Services Sergeant as soon as practicable for filing with the court.
+If the subject indicates by word or action that they will not comply with a request to surrender firearms, dangerous weapons, or a concealed pistol license, consideration should be given to obtaining a search warrant for seizure. - (c) Issue a receipt for any surrendered items. - 1.
+The officer should ensure the original receipt is forwarded to the Records Supervisor as soon as practicable for filing with the court.